cog403-project/emotional-contagion/README.md

 ## Running

-1. Run get_tweet.py
+1. Run get_tweet.py to get all the tweets that we need to do the analysis
-2. Run sentiment.py
+2. Run sentiment.py to get the sentiment score for the tweet well as a sentiment score for the tweet environment
 3. Generate model and prediction by running regression_models.ipynb